odoo/documentation/odoo_sh/getting_started/first_module.rst

     <field name="start_datetime"/>

-Stage your changes to be commited
+Stage your changes to be committed

 .. code-block:: bash